-The Instructional Design team, UCC, ran a free seminar ‘uOnline’ in Devere Hall, UCC on Thursday April, 6th.
-The event covered online reputation, security, behaviour and safety online as part of All Aboard 2017, a week of national events that were held from 3-7 April to build confidence in our digital skills for learning.
+UCC’s Instructional Design team held a free seminar ‘uOnline’ in April 2017.
+The event covered online reputation, security, behaviour and how to act safety online as part of All Aboard 2017, a week of national events that were held from 3-7 April to build confidence in our digital skills for learning.

 - Conduct regular searches of your name with variant name and area or work.
 Do this on a monthly basis and learn from what you find.